ninjanazal/PhyscisBaseCharacter/README.md

 (This may turn into a funny physics base game, with the faming and warehouse manegement)
 |

+** CHANGE LOG **
+(2-10) - Since is a mobile game, may drop the physics part of the game. screen Coords to canvas position is working well

 # Base Model

 Base character model, with bones and painted influence